blackmirror-media/BMPickerModal/README.md

 # BMPickerModal

 BMPickerModal is an iOS drop-in class that displays a UIPicker or a UIDatePicker as modal view or in a popover controller on the iPad.
 Used to let the user select from a list of data or pick a date without leaving the current screen.
 Closures allow easy customisation.

 ## Requirements

-Built in Swift 1.2 for iOS 8.0+.
+Built in Swift 3 for iOS 8.0+.
 All devices supported. can be used in both Swift and in ObjectiveC projects.

+You will need Xcode 8 for version 1.1.x and above.

+For older projects using Swift 2, use version 1.0.x.

 ## Adding BMPickerModal To Your Project

 ### Cocoapods

 CocoaPods is the recommended way to add BMPickerModal to your project.
 As BMPickerModal is written in Swift, you need to add the `use_frameworks!` option to your podfile.

 ```
 pod 'BMPickerModal'